 Attachment K also allows stakeholders to request these needs assessments in order to evaluate changes to the power grid that might reduce total production costs or reduce congestion on transmission lines.
-These types of needs assessment are also known as economic studies.
+These types of needs assessments are also known as economic studies.

-The ISO has released one economic study since RSP21: the Future Grid Reliability Study (FGRS) Phase 1 of 2021, which was requested by NEPOOL.
+The ISO has released one economic study since RSP21: the Future Grid Reliability Study (FGRS) Phase 1 of 2021, which was requested by the New England Power Pool (NEPOOL).
 No stakeholder requests were made in 2022, however, the ISO engaged in the Economic Planning for the Clean Energy Transition (EPCET) pilot study currently underway.
 These two studies are described in further detail in the following sections.
-EPCET is piloting the Economic Study Process Changes to the Tariff that were recently approved by FERC.
+EPCET is piloting the economic study process changes to the Tariff that were recently approved by the Federal Energy Regulatory Commission (FERC).
 These changes, prompted in part by FGRS lessons learned, bring a repeatable study structure to the previous process, allowing for trending over multiple studies and a framework in which stakeholders can easily request single assumption adjustments to scenarios.